TheScienceGuy01/Programs/README.md

 ### **3. Finite-State Machine Python Script for Senior Capstone**
 - This project was made as my Senior Capstone project.
 It showcases basic finite-state machines using an NPC that changes states depending on player interactions.
-- This project can be found under the College_Projects branch called iirizarry_FSM-Project.py.

 ### **4. Sorting Algorithm time complexity differences**
 - This project was made for my Data Structures and Algorithms course at Cumberland University.